DeNA/mobilize-base/README.md

 * write_handler	This is where the job writes its data to.
 For mobilize-base, you should enter "gsheet"

-* param_source This is the path to an array of data, as read from a google sheet, that is relayed to the job.
+* param_sheets This is a comma-delimited list of sheets, relayed to the job, which can be used for parameters.
-  The format is `<google docs book>/<google docs sheet>`, so if you wanted to read from the "output" sheet on the "monthly results" book you would write in `<monthly results>/<output>`.
+  The format is `<google docs book>/<google docs sheet>`, so if you wanted to read from the "output" sheet on the "monthly_results" book you would write in `monthly_results/output`.
 For a sheet in the Jobspec itself you could write simply `<output>`.

-* params This is a hash of data, expressed in a JSON.
-Not relevant to mobilize-base
+* params This is a hash of data, expressed in a JSON, which can be used for parameters.

-* destination This is the destination for the data, relayed to the job.
+* target This is the target for the data, relayed to the job.
-  For a gsheet write_handler, this would be the name of the sheet to be written to, similar to param_source.
+  For a gsheet write_handler, this would be the name of the sheet to be written to, similar to param_sheets.

 <a name='section_Start_Run_Test'></a>
 ### Run Test